 Sugarlands Visitor Center

-Orient yourself in the area with a visit to the Sugarlands Visitor Center.
-A free 20-minute movie provides an overview of everything you'll need to know about the Great Smoky Mountains National Park before you embark on your own adventure!
+Orient yourself with the free things to do in Pigeon Forge and Gatlinburg area with a visit to the Sugarlands Visitor Center.
+A free 20-minute movie provides an overview of everything you’ll need to know about the Great Smoky Mountains National Park before you embark on your own adventure!

 History exhibits and ranger talks presented at select times will also clue you in on the national park.